ClementineCttn/MetaZipf/README.md

 Giesen, K., & Südekum, J. (2010).
 Zipf’s law for cities in the regions and the country.
 Journal of Economic Geography, lbq019.
 González-Val, R. (2010).
 The Evolution of U.s. City Size Distribution from a Long-Term Perspective (1900–2000)*.
 Journal of Regional Science, 50(5), 952–972. http://doi.org/10.1111/j.1467-9787.2010.00685.x

-Guérin-Pace, F. (1995).
+Guerin-Pace, F. (1995).
 Rank-size distribution and the process of urban growth.
 Urban Studies, 32(3), 551–562.

 Gulden, T. R., & Hammond, R. A. (2012).
 Beyond Zipf: An agent-based understanding of city size distributions.
 In Agent-based models of geographical systems (pp. 677–704).
 Springer.